skienzmatishun/rippreport/content/p/a-new-hope/index.md

   headline, Danielle Duggar portrait, a couple photo, and Poodle Puncher wanted p...
 summary: Local officials in Bay Minette cooked up fake assault charges against a political opponent to protect their own corrupt cartel.
 Leaked audio recordings prove top city leadership lied about who actually started the fight.
-Follow the explosive trail of deceit to see how a hard-fought 'Not Guilty' verdict shattered their political machine.
+We follow the explosive trail of deceit to see how a hard-fought 'Not Guilty' verdict shattered their political machine.
 ---